jyutzler/Bridge-Systems/system.md

    * 3♦, 3♥: Jacoby transfers to hearts and spades, respectively
    * 4♣: Gerber (ace asking)
    * 4NT: Quantitative for 6NT
-   * 5NT: Quantitative for 7NT
+   * 5NT: Pick a Slam

 #### 3NT 25-27
    * 4♣: Stayman
    * 4♦, 4♥: Jacoby transfers to hearts and spades, respectively
    * 4NT: Quantitative for 6NT
-   * 5NT: Quantitative for 7NT
+   * 5NT: Pick a Slam

 ## Major Openings
 Normally open five-card majors in all seats.